 Competition. - Among the publicly listed companies, DMCI Holdings, Inc. is the only holding company which has construction for its primary investment, its construction business is primarily conducted by wholly-owned subsidiary, D.M.
 Consunji, Inc. (DMCI), which has, for its competitors, numerous construction contracting companies, both local and foreign, currently operating in the country.
 It has been an acknowledged trend that the state of construction industry depends mainly on prevailing economic conditions.
 Thus, the currently strong economic growth explains the continued expansion in the construction industry.
 To optimize its resources and profitability, DMCI has been focusing on selected markets where construction demand has remained relatively strong, particularly, in more complex building structures and civil works.
-This is where the company believes it can compete effectively given its strong construction capabilities, equipment and manpower complement, and track record.
 The Company's coal mining is the largest coal producer in the country.
-Competition is insignificant as far as domestic coal mine is concerned.
-The real estate business, DMCI Homes is well-positioned to capture the end-user market with much lower price for the same market with that of its competitor.
+Competition is coming from imported coal.
+The real estate business, DMCI Homes, is well-positioned to capture the end-user market with much lower price for the same market with that of its competitor.